input-output-hk/cardano-sl/docs/code-organisation-guidelines.md

 lot of disruption to the regular flow of development.
 Instead, these guidelines should be applied as a series of small easy-to-review commits that can be merged relatively quickly.

+* All library code for a Haskell package should be in the `src` directory of that package.
+  Currently some packages use `src` and others use `Pos`.
+For example the `lib` package currently has testing related code in the `src/Test` directory that should be be moved to the `test` directory.

 * The `cardano-sl` git repository includes a number of distinct Haskell packages like `core`, `util`, `explorer`, `networking` and so on.
 All Haskell modules within each of these packages should be given a unique name prefix.
 All modules within `core` would have a prefix `Pos.Core`, modules within `util` would have a name prefix `Pos.Util`, modules within `networking` might have a prefix of `Pos.Network` and so on.
 This means that when looking at the imports for a module, it is immediately obvious which package each import comes from.
-As an example of a file that needs to be renamed/moved the file `core/Pos/Aeson/Core.hs` should be renamed to `core/Pos/Core/Aeson.hs` so that if it is imported in another module its name `Pos.Core.Aeson` would immediately suggest its location in the source tree.
+As an example of a file that needs to be renamed/moved the file `core/Pos/Aeson/Core.hs` should be renamed to `core/src/Pos/Core/Aeson.hs` so that if it is imported in another module its name `Pos.Core.Aeson` would immediately suggest its location in the source tree.

-* All library code for a Haskell packages should be in the `Pos` directory of that package.
-  Currently some packages use `src` and then `src` has both `Pos` and `Test` sub-directories.
-Since all test code should be in the `test` sub directory (see below), we should choose `Pos` over `src/Pos`.
-For example `lib` currently has testing related code in the `src` directory and if that test code moves to the `test` directory then there is no need for `src`.

 * Tests for a Haskell package should always be a part of the same package as the implementation of the code it is testing.
 Test code should not be included in the library that a package provides.